hussein-m-kandil/top-javascript/README.md

 # The Odin Project JavaScript Study

-A single monorepo for projects that i made while studying the [JavaScript](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/) which is part of the [Full Stack JavaScript Path](https://www.theodinproject.com/paths/full-stack-javascript/) at [The Odin Project](https://www.theodinproject.com/).
+A single monorepo for projects that i made while studying the [JavaScript Course](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/) which is part of the [Full Stack JavaScript Path](https://www.theodinproject.com/paths/full-stack-javascript/) at [The Odin Project](https://www.theodinproject.com/).

 ### Projects